Ispah rebellion: Historical background

-The origin of the name "Ispah"
+Origin of the name "Ispah"

 There are multiple theories about the origin of the word "Ispah".
 Some think that "Ispah" originated from the Persian word "سپاه"(sepâh), which means militia, cavalry, or some derived version.
 It could also be the Persian equivalent of "mercenaries" or borrowed from the name of a city, Isfahan, given that most of the people came from that city.
 Others believe that Ispah is used for designating troops, instead of as an actual name.

 Sunni-Shiite tension

 In the early Yuan dynasty, the Mongols gave the Islamic Sunni Semu Pu Shougeng (蒲寿庚) family public support, since they helped rebel against the Song dynasty and establish the Yuan dynasty.
 As a result, this family became stronger and had more influence over politics and the economy.
 Sunni Muslims became more dominant in Quanzhou and excluded the Shiites, causing growing resentment among them.
 In 1282 (the 19th year of the Yuan dynasty), the Yuan dynasty stationed 3000 Shiite forces in Quanzhou, but even then there were still too few Shiites in Quanzhou.

 Near the end of the Yuan dynasty, the government struggled to deal with various armed rebellions.
 The Quanzhou Shiite Persians organized the Ispah army to defend their ethnic group, which already had a large Persian population with growing strength.
 In March 1357, Sayf ad-Din and Amir ad-Din, the commanders of the Ispah army, seized the opportunity to control Quanzhou, and suppressed the formerly dominant Sunni.
 The Ispah army became one of the strongest forces in Fujian.